AASeq/Revidere/docs/configuration.md

              considered healthy; must be between 1-10 seconds; default is 2
 * `failure`: number of consecutive failed attempts before a healthy target is considered healthy; must be between 1-10 seconds; default is 2
+* `visible`: if set to false, check will not be visible in GUI; default is true

 This node is mandatory.